DHTMLX/gantt-docs/data/api/gantt_histogram_cell_label_template.md

 };

 @returns:
-- label		string | number | void		html text for the label inside a histogram cell
+- label		string | number | void		an HTML text for the label inside a histogram cell

 @template:	api_template
 @descr: